Thomas William Webb

 In 1852 Webb was elected to the Royal Astronomical Society.
 Celestial Objects for Common Telescopes was first published in 1859.
 Successive editions appeared in 1868, 1873, and 1881.
 In 1878 Webb was an initial member of the Selenographical Society.
-After Webb's death in 1885 the 5th (1893) and 6th editions (1917) were produced under the aegis of T H E C Espin (1858-1934) and expanded to two volumes.
+After Webb's death in 1885 the 5th (1893) and 6th editions (1917) were produced under the aegis of T H E C Espin (1858–1934) and expanded to two volumes.
 In 1962, the reprinted edition was published by Dover Publications, Inc., edited and revised by Margaret W. Mayall.
-The 1962 edition is still readily available and widely used, while earlier editions have become collectors items and are quite rare.
+The 1962 edition is still readily available and widely used, while earlier editions have become collector's items and are quite rare.

 Webb also wrote Optics Without Mathematics (1883) and The Sun: A Familiar Description of His Phenomena (1885).

 Asteroid 3041 Webb and lunar crater Webb were named after him.

 A telescopic asterism in the constellation Hercules is called Webb's wreath by amateur astronomers.